ASPP/pelita/template/README.md

 ```bash
 $ pelita --list-layouts
 ```
- For the tournament only layouts without dead ends will be used.
+ For the tournament only layouts without dead ends will be used and all layouts will have the default values for width and height.
+Additionally, all layouts will have a wall on all squares around the border.

 ### The `move` function
 **`move(turn, game) ⟶ (dx, dy)`**